pbberlin/tools/os/fsi/readme.md

 This package should serve as universal abstraction layer for all go programs that require a file system.

-The interface and the memfs were taken and adapted from Steve Francia's afero:
+The interface, http-fs and the memory-fs were taken and adapted from Steve Francia's afero:
 Afero can be found here: https://github.com/spf13/afero.

 Files are made editable like local files.